augustmckendrick/newdocs/docs/appendix-extend-mgmt.md

     `kubectl --kubeconfig <path-to-management-kubeconfig> edit management`

-2. Deploy k0rdent skipping the default `Management` object creation and provide your own `Management` configuration:
+2. Deploy k0rdent while skipping the default `Management` object creation, then provide your own `Management` configuration:

-    - Create `management.yaml` file and configure core components and providers.
+    - Create the `management.yaml` file and configure core components and providers.
       For example:

            ```yaml